 I learned to make cheesecake the summer that I learned to bake bread.
 I think it was 1975 and I was 15.
 My Dad had moved out to a nearby apartment (my parents had a very rocky, on again/off again 50 year marriage that ended with Dad's death.
 Umm... not by Mom's hand) which meant I had access to a kitchen that my mother wasn't in control of.

-I’m not sure what all circumstances led to the changes in my life that summer, only that there were immeasurable changes.
-It was the summer of my freedom – I was old enough to ride my 10 speed to Dairy Queen for ice cream with my friends, or Winchells for donuts and coffee.
-I was old enough to stay at Dad’s by myself and pretend that I was even older and it was my very own apartment.
+I'm not sure what all circumstances led to the changes in my life that summer, only that there were changes and they were immeasurable.
+It was the summer of my freedom - I was old enough to ride my 10 speed to Dairy Queen for ice cream with my friends, or Winchells for donuts and coffee.
+I was old enough to stay at Dad's by myself and pretend that I was even older and it was my very own apartment.

 It was the summer of halter tops and cut off jeans, of feeling like I might be getting pretty after all, and knowing that, despite my thick, muscular thighs and frizz-prone hair, I owned every male eye at the local pool when I walked out of the women's dressing room in my tiny bikini.
 It was a feeling of confidence and power that I've rarely had the opportunity to experience but remember with a smile and a burst of ... pride? ... once in awhile.